vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0781
 What greater security exists than a secure friendship As a protection against foes? *
-SS
+(Satguru  Subramuniyaswami)

 0782
 Wise men's friendship waxes like the crescent
 And fools', like the full moon, wanes.
-PS
+(P.S.
+Sundaram)

 0783
 Being with good friends is like reading good books.
 More time you spend, more the delight.
-NV
+(N.V.K.
+Ashraf)

 0784
 Friendship is not for merriment
 But for stern reproach when friends go astray.
-NV
+(N.V.K.
+Ashraf)
 Yes
 0785
 Identity of feelings makes friendship.
 No need for friends to meet and long together. *
-CR
+(C. Rajagopalachari)

 0786
 A smiling face alone makes no friendship,
 But the heart should also smile with the face. *
-VR
+(V. Ramasamy)

 0787
 Friendship saves from ruin, guides towards right,
 And shares the pain of distress. *
-PS, GU
+(P.S.
+Sundaram), (G.U.
+Pope)

 0788
-Swift as the hand seizing a slipping garment, Friendship acts to assuage a friend in distress. *
+Swift as the hand seizing a slipping garment, Friendship acts to assuage a friend in distress. * (Satguru  Subramuniyaswami)
-SS

 0789
 What is the throne of friendship?
 It is that resolve Of unfailing support given at all time.
-NV
+(N.V.K.
+Ashraf)

 0790
 To boast, "He means so much to me and I to him," Merely demeans a friendship.
-SS
+(Satguru  Subramuniyaswami)
 Yes

 Notes:
 784. Compare with 447 and 795.
-"Who can ruin the man who commands the friendship of those who can reprove him?" –VS. "Seek a friend who will make you cry, rail and rate when you go astray" – PS
+"Who can ruin the man who commands the friendship of those who can reprove him?" –(V.V.S.
+Aiyar).
+"Seek a friend who will make you cry, rail and rate when you go astray" – (P.S.
+Sundaram)
 786. Compare with 824.
-"Beware of those deceits who, with a smiling face, conceal bitterness in their hearts." - NV.
+"Beware of those deceits who, with a smiling face, conceal bitterness in their hearts." - (N.V.K.
+Ashraf).
 Also with 786.
-Also with 93: “This alone is charity: A welcome with a smiling face and sweet words from the heart” PS, NV
+Also with 93: “This alone is charity: A welcome with a smiling face and sweet words from the heart” (P.S.
+Sundaram), (N.V.K.
+Ashraf)
-790. In other words: "Where competing claims are boastfully made, that friendship is demeaning" * - SI 080
+790. In other words: "Where competing claims are boastfully made, that friendship is demeaning" * - (K.R.
+Srinivasa Iyengar) 080
 Choosing friends
 Translators